Kahvedzic/Southern-Water-Corp/README.md

 Create a Plot for Pump Failures Over a Rolling Time Period:

-* In these next few exercises we'll be seeking to better understand how we make use of Pythons Powerful Inferential Statistics and Plotting libraries to Zoom In on periods of interest that we'd like to examinate further.
+* In these next few steps we'll be seeking to better understand how we make use of Pythons powerful inferential statistics and plotting libraries to zoom in on periods of interest that we'd like to examinate further.
 * We'll ensure to set the secondary axes as the Pump Failure Variable so we can observe how the variables move with respect to Pump Failure.

 <img width="1465" alt="Screenshot 2024-10-21 at 3 57 38 PM" src="https://github.com/user-attachments/assets/cbc2628c-fce3-4475-925e-48ed6f59f98e">